Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Overview.md

 By implementing Azure Purview, Contoso achieves a unified and streamlined approach to data governance, allowing them to effectively manage, classify, and collaborate on their diverse data assets.
 This enhances their ability to meet compliance requirements and ensures a proactive stance in addressing data-related challenges across their complex IT infrastructure.

-In this lab, You'll have access to a predeployed environment with an active Azure subscription, a tenant, and a Microsoft 365 E5 license assigned to the user.

-Using this lab, You'll be able explore complete features and offerings offered by Microsoft Purview.

 ### Using this sandbox

+In this sandbox environment, You'll have access to a predeployed environment with an active Azure subscription, a tenant, and a Microsoft 365 E5 license assigned to the user.

+Using this environment, You'll be able explore complete features and offerings offered by Microsoft Purview.

-These lab scenarios are provided as reference guidance to help you initiate your exploration.
-You have access to these environments, and you're encouraged to freely engage in the labs according to your interests and preferences.
+The lab scenarios are given as reference material to assist you to get started with the exploration.
+You are encouraged to explore Microsoft Purview further based on your interests and preferences

 ### Sandbox Content: